 Understanding and fostering the resilience and strength in ourselves and those with whom we work begins with noticing the positive and what is being done well.
 Appreciative inquiry is an approach to identifying and building those positives.
 It can help us become aware of our internal and external dialogues and shift or reframe them so that our focus is on what we want more of rather than on what we don't want, focusing on the good that is already present (that we may be filtering out!).

-One way to do this is to ask yourself, or others, questions that are framed in, and will elicit that which is good.
+One way to do this is to ask yourself or others questions that are framed in, and will elicit the good you experience in yourself, your work, and your school.